 A Quick History

-Before we jump into some tips for wielding your CB radio properly, let’s take a look at the history and how a CB radio works.
-Invented in 1945 by Al Gross, the CB radio was originally designed to be an upgraded version of the walky-talky (which Gross also invented).
-It was a way for people across the country to connect with one another.
-However, in 1958 it would change the entire trucking industry.
-The CB radio finally gave truckers the ability to communicate with their fellow drivers while on the road.
-The popularity grew in the 70s and still today the CB radio can be found in the majority of trucking cabs.
+Before we jump into our tips for wielding your CB radio properly, let’s take a look at their history and mechanics.
+The original CB radio was invented by Al Gross in 1945.
+It was designed to be an upgraded version of the walky-talky.
+Ironically enough, we can also thank Gross for this invention.
+In its early years, CB radio was just another way for people across the country to connect with one another.
+But, when it was introduced to truckers in 1958, it changed the industry forever.
+CB radio finally gave truckers the ability to communicate with their fellow drivers while on the road.
+Its popularity grew in the 70s, which solidified its place in almost every cab from then on.
+Even today, virtually every trucker still uses this device.

-While the technology of trucks and the way we transport goods has changed over the years, the CB radio has relatively remained the same.
-The way we communicate via the CB has also stayed consistent, which is why it’s important that we go over some proper CB radio etiquette.
+Despite a growing number of other technological advancements in trucking, CB radio has relatively remained the same.
+The way we communicate via CB has also stayed consistent, which is why it’s important that we go over some proper CB radio etiquette.

 Hold the Chatter

 We all know this person.
-You’re standing around with a few of your buddies and some guy just can’t stop interrupting each person.
-Whether it’s a corny joke or a story he’s told for the hundredth time, he or she has no problem cutting off whoever is talking.
+You’re talking to your buddies and some guy just can’t stop interrupting everybody.
+Whether it’s a corny joke or a story they’ve told for the hundredth time, this person has no problem butting into the conversation.
 Don’t be this person on the CB radio.
-If there is a conversation already in progress, hold your tongue.
+If there is a conversation already in progress, wait for a break in the chatter to speak.
 Remember that there can often be multiple people on the line talking to one another.
-One of the most annoying breaches in CB radio etiquette is when the new guy decides to hop on his radio and blabber about the new heated seats he just bought or how terrible the coffee was at the last truck stop.
-If it’s an emergency, then yes, interrupt them, but when in doubt, keep quiet until the conversation is over.
+One of the most annoying breaches in CB radio etiquette is when the new guy decides to hop on his radio and blabber about his new seats or how terrible the coffee was at the last truck stop.
+If it’s an emergency, then yes, interrupt them.
+Or, you could switch to the CB radio emergency channel.
+But, when in doubt, keep quiet until it’s your turn to speak.

 Know Your Lingo

-Another big mistake that truckers make when it comes to CB radio etiquette is that they use too much or not enough lingo.
-You’ll want to brush up on your lingo to make sure you can communicate correctly and to also know what your fellow truckers are talking about.
-You might have someone ask, “Got your ears on?”
-Which is just a different way of asking if you’ve got your CB radio on?
+Another big mistake that truckers make when it comes to CB radio etiquette is that they overuse or underuse lingo.
+You’ll want to brush up on your lingo to make sure you can communicate correctly and can understand other drivers.
+Someone may ask, “Got your ears on?”
+This is just another way of asking if you’ve got your CB radio on.
 You might even hear some animal-related terms.
-An “alligator” is a big piece of blown tire that’s been spotted on the road and a “lot lizard,” well, we’ll let you look that one up or ask a fellow trucker.
+An “alligator” is a big piece of blown tire that’s been spotted on the road and a “lot lizard,” is well…we’ll let you look that one up or ask a fellow trucker.

-On the contrary, you don’t want to be spouting lingo left and right.
+While it’s okay to use a few words, make sure you don’t overdo it.
 Just like the guy that likes to use big words to let everyone know how smart he is, you also don’t want to use lingo every other word.
 We get it, you’re a trucker that has a CB radio.
+It’s not like you’re the only one on the airwaves.